vbmartinez4/PyBer_Analysis/README.md

-# PyBer_Analysis
+# PyBer Ride-Sharing Data Analysis

-## Project Overview
+## Overview
 At PyBer, a firm that focuses on ride-sharing, its CEO V. Isualize has tasked us to perform an explanatory analysis on some data in some very large obtained from a few csv files.
 Originally, in the first part of the project, several types of visualization were formed to obtain a better framework and picture of the relationships that existed between the type of city, the number of drivers and riders.

 For this second part of the project, V. Isualize and Omar are inquiring about a new assignment that also observes the city and ride data collected for all ride fares.
 Utilizing Python and Pandas, we will be creating a summary Data Frame of the ride-sharing data by city type while also using Matplotlib, in which we will create a multi-line graph that depicts the weekly fares for each city type.
 Through this portion of the analysis, we will obtain statistical data among the different city types as well as provide recommendations to V. Isualize that can help assist in addressing disparities among the city groups.

-The ultimate goal with this second part of the project is to assist PyBer in providing better access to its ride sharing services and determine affordability for underserved neighborhoods.
+The ultimate goal with this second portion of the project is to assist PyBer in providing better access to its ride sharing services and determine affordability for underserved neighborhoods.

+## Tech Used:
+- Python
+- Pandas
+- Matplotlib

+## Objectives:
+- Create line, bar, scatter, bubble, pie, and box-and-whisker plots using Matplotlib.
+- Add and modify features of Matplotlib charts.
+- Add error bars to line and bar charts.
+- Determine mean, median, and mode using Pandas, NumPy, and SciPy statistics.

-## Challenge Results
+## Results

 ### Summary DataFrame Results
 For the first potion of the challenge, as we merged the two csv files to create one central source that located all the data information, we needed to create a summary DataFrame that encompassed the following per city type: